What Is Springboard?

 AND

-Once you have successfully completed this application you will get an email from Springboard confirming your application has been submitted, or a pop-up window on your application saying it has been submitted.
-If you can’t find an email, check your spam folder as sometimes it can be filtered there accidentally.
+Once you have successfully completed this application, you will receive an email from Springboard confirming your application has been submitted or a pop-up window on your application indicating it has been submitted.
+If you can’t find the email, check your spam folder as it may be filtered there.

-If you don’t get a confirmation email or a pop-up window saying that your application has been submitted, then your application may have accidentally been saved as a “draft”.
-To check if this is the case:
+If you don’t get a confirmation email or a pop-up window saying your application has been submitted, your application may have been saved as a “draft.”
+To check:

 1. Log in to the Springboard website